 After Getting Vaccinated

 COVID-19 vaccines are effective at protecting you from getting sick.
-The Centers for Disease Control recommends that after you’ve been fully vaccinated against COVID-19 (2 weeks after your final dose, or first dose if you received a vaccine that does not require a second dose), you should continue taking precautions, such as wearing a mask, staying 6 feet apart from others, and avoiding crowds and poorly ventilated spaces while in public places until more information is known.
-However, based on what is known about COVID-19 vaccines, people who have been fully vaccinated can start to do some things that they had stopped doing because of the pandemic, such as:
+After you’ve been fully vaccinated against COVID-19 (2 weeks after your final dose, or first dose if you received a vaccine that does not require a second dose), you can do things you had stopped doing because of the pandemic, such as:

 Visit the Centers for Disease Control website for more information.